 Critical Theories and the Public Administration Utopia

-Critical theories useful in analyzing the public administration utopia are Habermas’ theory of public discourse (Bronner, 2011, pp. 46-47), the theory of pragmatism espoused by a number of theorists including Dewey and McSwite (Box, 2005, p.
+Critical theories useful in analyzing the public administration utopia include Habermas’ theory of public discourse (Bronner, 2011, pp. 46-47), the theory of pragmatism espoused by a number of theorists including Dewey and McSwite (Box, 2005, p.
 97) and the Happy Consciousness discussed by Bronner in Chapter 6.
 The Happy Consciousness is an ever-present concern in Utopia (Bronner, 2011, p.
 77).
 How can an administrator ensure residents are thinking clearly and accurately about their preferences and goals for government?
 Advertising and publicity may dupe citizens into thinking according to the desires of elite residents, commercial interests or a powerful business with plans for developing Utopia’s natural resources.
 Public discourse has the power to provide residents of Utopia with the information they need to ensure the happy consciousness does not take hold.
 Citizens can effect change through open discourse and with administrators who share knowledge and decision making power with citizens (Box, 2005, p.
 74).
 The administrator will use a pragmatic approach to government in Utopia.
 The pragmatist makes government responsive to the will of residents since results are not governed by any specific method but adjust to fit the needs of residents.
 Pragmatism must be balanced with adherence to the principles of Utopia to avoid a hijacking of the process by the power elite (Box, 2005, p.
 99).

 Critical Theory and Utopia: Public Discourse

-Critical theorists developed the theory of public discourse as a methodology to ensure public access to and knowledge about information on governmental issues.
+Critical theorists developed the theory of public discourse as a way to ensure public access to and knowledge about information on governmental issues.
 The public administrator can promote citizen self-governance by communicating completely and in a transparent fashion.
-The theory assertion is citizens obtain the information needed to formulate their own responses to governmental and societal problems.
+The theory’s assertion is that citizens obtain the information needed to formulate their own responses to governmental and societal problems.
 The public administrator facilitates information sharing, problem resolution and solution development.
 The administrator is a conduit for citizen solutions; the administrator does not pursue their own agenda in the policy development process (Box, 2005, pp. 80-82).

 Alternatively, the administrator will be successful in promoting meaningful public discourse only if communication is strategic.
 Research by Auerbach, Gale and Harris on the economic effects of tax and fiscal policy shows communication of tax cuts is as important as the characteristics of the tax cut itself in promoting consumer spending.
 Specifically, a reduction in withholding for taxes has an equivalent impact as an actual tax reduction on saving and consumption for taxpayers.
 The manner of communication and presentation to taxpayers has as much effect as the actual tax law change (Auerbach, Gale & Harris, 2008, p.
 145).
 Both the tax reduction and the withholding change were communicated as increases in the taxpayer’s resources – more money in a citizen’s pocket – to provide spending ability.
 The public administrator in Utopia needs to keep this dynamic in mind as they facilitate group and individual discussions with residents on important issues.
 The obvious question arises: Isn’t the public administrator exercising control over individual thoughts and desires?
 The answer may be “yes, to a degree,” but one could also argue human nature is all about perception.
 Perception is reality and the administrator’s role is to facilitate the formulation and examination of Utopian residents’ reality.